Choru5/Person-Detection-by-Webcam/README.md

  - Create a virtual environment using this command ``` conda create -n pytorch-gpu python==3.8 ```
  - Activate the virtual env using ``` conda activate pytorch-gpu ```
  - Install required packages by running ``` pip install -r requirements.txt ```
- - Download DroidCam Client on your PC and the DroidCam app on your phone
+ - Download DroidCam Client on your PC and the DroidCam app on your phone (if using a webcam ignore this)

  Customizable Settings:
  ```